inge4pres/blog/inge.4pr.es/content/page/resume.md

 * __DB__ MySQL, Oracle 11gR2, REDIS

-* __Product__ HTTPd, NGINX, Varnish, Jenkins, GOCD, ELK, Zabbix, Splunk, Ansible, Packer, Terraform, Consul, Docker, Kubernetes
+* __Product__ HTTPd, NGINX, Varnish, Jenkins, GOCD, ELK, Zabbix, Splunk, Ansible, Packer, Terraform, Consul, Docker

 ### Interests and Hobbies
 I play drums quite well and bass guitar at a low level, I listen to lots of music and I am trying to expand my musical culture more and more, with discs from the 70s-80s and also contemporary artists.
 I love running, it makes me feel free, and enjoy swimming in pool and sea.